RossThorn/FCVS/README.md

 ### When?

 The samples in the database are not only spread across space, but as time as well.
+The data is binned by a defined time interval.
 The user can explore the timeline of the database through a slider bar.
 As the slider is shifted, the visualizations change according to the value of the preset taxa for that time period.

 ## Example

 The following gif shows a possible interaction with the FCVS.

-*GIF depicting possible interactions*
+*GIF depicting possible interaction*